Wolverhampton Art Gallery: Permanent displays

 A selection of objects from the collection are on permanent show in several display rooms.

 The Georgian room

-Paintings by the 18th-century artists from the gallery's collection include Portrait of the Lee Family by Joseph Highmore, The Provoked Wife by Johann Zoffany, Portrait of Erasmus Darwin (1792) by Joseph Wright of Derby, Apotheosis of Penelope Boothby by Henry Fuseli, and Arrival of Louis XVIII at Calais by Wolverhampton-born Edward Bird.
+Paintings by the 18th-century artists from the gallery's collection include Portrait of the Lee Family by Joseph Highmore, The Provoked Wife by Johann Zoffany, Portrait of Erasmus Darwin (1792) by Joseph Wright of Derby, Apotheosis of Penelope Boothby by Henry Fuseli, and The Arrival of King Louis XVIII of France at Calais by Wolverhampton-born Edward Bird.
 Portrait miniatures, Bilston enamels depicting famous actors of the era, and some examples of the 18th-century Eastern and British ceramics are on display.